treehouses/treehouses.github.io/pages/blog/20191202-blogfornewintern.md

 ### [builder](https://github.com/treehouses/builder)
 builder is a repository that contains scripts of the latest Raspbian image by installing packages, purging packages and executing custom commands, which then finally creates a bootable .img file that can be burned to a microSD card.

 For this project, you have to work with [Travis](https://travis-ci.org/treehouses?utm_medium=notification&utm_source=github_status).
-You can learn more abut Travis [HERE](https://docs.travis-ci.com/user/for-beginners/)
+You can learn more abut Travis [HERE](https://docs.travis-ci.com/user/for-beginners/).

-If you are interested in working on builder and with docker, let dogi know and in the meantime review [this blog](20190921-builder.md) on how to create a new script for builder
+If you are interested in working on builder and with docker, let dogi know and in the meantime review [this blog](20190921-builder.md) on how to create a new script for builder.

 ### [Remote](https://github.com/treehouses/remote)
 treehouses remote is our Android app that communicates with a headless Raspberry Pi mobile server running treehouses image via Bluetooth.